wp-plugins/wordpress-file-monitor-plus/readme.txt

 What this does is stops WordPress from running the 'File Check Scan' on the built in cron scheduler and allows you to run it externally.
 If you know how to setup a cron externally its recommended that you use this method because scans can take up to 10 seconds and longer.
 If you rely on the WordPress cron then a vistor may land on your site when the file scan is scheduled to run and the user will have to end up waiting for the scan to finish checking.
 Waiting for 10 seconds or even longer for a page to load is not great for your visitors.

+= I'm getting the error [Got a packet bigger than 'max_allowed_packet' bytes] =

+This is due to the scan data being too large to insert into the DB at once.
+There is one of three things you can do to rectify:
+1. Change the `Data Save Method` to `file` instead of `database`.
+2. Reduce the number of `File Check Methods` down to one.
+I'd recommend you just use `Date Modified` or `File Hash`.
+3. Make a request to your webhost to increase the MySQL `max_allowed_packet` to a larger value.

 == Screenshots ==

 1. Settings page